Privacy policy

 We use the information stored and returned on the cookie to ensure easier navigation and a high degree of user-friendliness of our website.

-We use different types of cookies, which are divided as follows and are each subject to different legal bases when used.
+We use different types of cookies, which are subdivided as follows and are each subject to different legal bases when used.
 We explain these legal bases and the functions of the respective cookies in the presentation of the respective tools in which they are specifically used.

-• Technically necessary cookies
+- Technically necessary cookies

-• Functional and performance cookies
+- Functional and performance cookies

-• Technically not necessary cookies
+- Technically not necessary cookies

-Technically necessary cookies
+aa) Technically necessary cookies

 Technically necessary cookies enable the use of our website; they are essential for login or shopping cart functions, for example.
 They are used by us as first party cookies so that the stored information is sent back to our website.
 Due to their importance for the functionality of our website, technically necessary cookies can be used without your consent.
 Furthermore, these cookies cannot be deactivated individually (however, it is possible to deactivate all cookies via your browser; for technical details, see below).

-The legal basis for the use of technically necessary cookies is Article 6 para.
-1 letter b) DSVO, since the visit to our website serves to initiate a contract and, in addition, Article 6 para.
-1 (f) GDPR, as we have an overriding legitimate interest in the functionality of our website.
+The legal basis for the use of technically necessary cookies is Article 6(1)(b) GDPR, as accessing our website serves to initiate a contract, as well as Article 6(1)(f) GDPR, as we have an overriding legitimate interest in the functionality of our website.

-Functional and performance cookies
+bb) Functional and performance cookies

 Functional cookies enable our website to save your details and preferences (e.g. user name, language setting) to make it easier for you to use our website.
 The functional cookies we use do not affect your browsing history or your activity on other websites.
 In addition, the functional cookies we use are first-party cookies.

-Technically unnecessary cookies
+cc) Technically not necessary cookies

 Technically unnecessary cookies are all cookies that are neither technically necessary cookies nor functional or performance cookies.
-We use technically unnecessary cookies to evaluate your browsing behavior and display personalized advertising on and outside our website.
-We want to do justice to your interests.
-Insofar as we also evaluate your user behavior on other websites and show you personalized advertising there, we use marketing cookies with remarketing function as so-called third-party cookies, which not only enable advertising on other websites, but also the analysis of your entire usage behavior.
+We use technically unnecessary cookies to evaluate your browsing behavior and to show you personalized advertising on and outside our website.
+In this way, we want to meet your interests.
+Insofar as we also evaluate your user behavior on other websites and show you personalized advertising there, we use marketing cookies with a remarketing function as so-called third-party cookies, which not only enable advertising on other websites, but also the analysis of your overall user behavior.
 Google Analytics and Google Ads are examples of the use of such tools (see below for details).

-The legal basis for the use of technically unnecessary cookies is your consent in accordance with Article 6 para.
-1 letter a) GDPR.
+The legal basis for the use of technically unnecessary cookies is your consent in accordance with Article 6(1)(a) GDPR.
 You can revoke this consent at any time.

 b) Web analysis services

-HubSpot
+aa) HubSpot

 We use the web analysis service HubSpot, a service provided by HubSpot Inc, 25 First Street, 2nd Floor, Cambridge, MA 02141, USA (HubSpot).
 We use HubSpot both to check and evaluate the success of our advertising campaigns (so-called conversion tracking) and for the purpose of being able to show you targeted advertising on other websites that matches your interests as a result of analyzing your browsing history (so-called retargeting function).
 The information generated by the cookie about your use of our website may be transferred to a HubSpot server in the USA and stored there (for data transfer to third countries, see section 9 “Data transfer to third countries” in this privacy policy).
 HubSpot acts as our processor within the meaning of Article 28 GDPR (for the processor agreement that we have concluded with HubSpot, see section 2. c) of this privacy policy)

 For this purpose, HubSpot uses technically unnecessary cookies (marketing cookies) and so-called “web beacons”.
-These are stored on your device and enable us to analyze your visit to our website.
+These are stored on your end device and enable us to analyze your visit to our website.
 For example, HubSpot collects your location, the type of browser used, the duration of the visit, the subpages accessed, your IP address and other data) and analyzes your web activity on this basis.

 As part of conversion tracking, HubSpot creates and transmits reports on the respective user behavior and thus enables us to evaluate the success of our online advertising and to present you with targeted advertising on our website.

-The legal basis for the use of HubSpot is your consent in accordance with Article 6 para.
-1 letter a) GDPR.
+The legal basis for the use of HubSpot is your consent in accordance with Article 6(1)(a) GDPR.
 You can revoke this consent at any time.

 You can find more information on the function and data protection by HubSpot under the following link: https://legal.hubspot.com/de/privacy-policy.

-Google
+bb) Google

 Insofar as data processing by Google Analytics involves the transfer of data to third countries and these have not previously been anonymized, please refer to section 9 of this privacy policy (data transfer to third countries).